Cambridge District scout Archive

 1917 BP at Sheeps Green rally ‘Next the chief spent some time with Grantchester Troop (5th District) that is run by ladies’

-1921 Miss L C Bickerstaff was warranted CM and SM at Barton
+1921 Miss L C Bickerstaff was warranted CM and SM at Barton and recorded in post in 1926 and 1931 (see below).

 1923 The Cambridge Scouters Club held an event ‘including several ladies whom we were very pleased to welcome.’